matys1/lab1-web/book-notes/part-3.md

 - The real power of `animation` comes with the ability to define more than two keyframes which you can optionally include describing intermediate steps between the start and end of the animation.

-### The animation sub-properties
+### The 8 animation sub-properties

+- The `animation-duration` function is exactly the same as the `transition-duration` function and sets the amount of time the animation will take.

 - The `animation-timing-function` is equivalent to the `transition-timing-function` and accepts the same exact values, including the `cubic-bezier()` function that defines the Bézier curve (FYI Chrome developer tools has a build-in cubic-bezier editor).
 Each of the standard functions has an equivalent `cubic-bezier()` function.
 You can use the function to create your own timing curves.
-See animation3.html for an example.

-- In the above example you'll notice the use of the `calc()` function.
+> In the animation3.html example you'll notice the use of the `calc()` function.
 If you position the element 100% left it's placed mostly offscreen.
 If you want it to be placed up against the left border, without going over, you need to use the CSS `calc()` function.

 - The `animation-delay` property is the same as the `transition-delay` property.